Direct from the BBC Science in Action

 BBC Science in Action and science is the key to development in the modern world.
-Wouldn’t it be a shame to be in the dark on what is happening in the world of science.
+Wouldn’t it be a shame to be in the dark about what is happening in the world of science?

-Phuket Island radio here in Thailand open up the learning opportunities via the BBC Science in Action program, therefore tuning into 91.5 & 102.5 FM on a Sunday and listening to Phuket and it’s finest FM radio station is probably a good idea.
-Listen to BBC Science in Action every Sunday morning at 9am for your weekly taste of scientific developments.
+Phuket Island radio here in Thailand opens up learning opportunities via the BBC Science in Action program.
+Therefore tuning into 91.5 & 102.5 FM on a Sunday and listening to Phuket and its finest FM radio station is probably a good idea.
+Listen to BBC Science in Action every Sunday at 9 am for your weekly taste of scientific developments.

 Brought to you by 91.5 & 102.5 FM from the BBC Science in Action team and presented by Jack Stewart, BBC Science in Action compiles science issues of the week from renowned science magazines.

 Just because you may not have much knowledge in the field of science doesn’t mean that you can’t understand it.
-Science in Action gives you contemporary scientific news in a straightforward manner in a language that can be understood.
+Science in Action straightforwardly gives you contemporary scientific news in a language that can be understood.
 Understood by all, not just scientists.

 BBC Science in Action on Phuket Radio?

 Maybe you’re wondering why you should listen to a program about science, especially if you’ve never really found it a topic of interest before.
 Don’t immediately forgo Science in Action, as you are sure to come across an episode with content that will spark your interest.
-Don’t miss the other BBC shows on the weekend, like Click, Discovery and Health Check.
-Science covers such a wide array of topics, from dinosaurs to earthquakes that are relevant in all aspects of life, what is there not to find interesting?
+Don’t miss the other BBC shows on the weekend, like Digital Planet, Discovery and Health Check.
+Science covers such a wide array of topics, from dinosaurs to earthquakes, relevant in all aspects of life.
+What is there not to find interesting?

-Take advantage of the fact that Phuket Island Radio offers you internet radio making it a reality to listen to Science in Action from the BBC in London broadcasting in Phuket Thailand and all four corners of the globe.
+Please take advantage of the fact that Phuket Island Radio offers you internet radio, making it a reality to listen to Science in Action from the BBC in London broadcasting in Phuket Thailand and all four corners of the globe.
 91.5 & 102.5 FM allows you to find out Phuket news as well as global news.
-Even if you don’t live in Phuket Thailand and are only here for a holiday, Phuket Island Radio makes it so that you don’t have to be scared of feeling out of the loop with current events.
-Visit 91.5 FM & 102.5 FM on air and online and see for yourself what we have to offer!
+Even if you don’t live in Phuket, Thailand and are only here for a holiday, Phuket Island Radio makes it so that you don’t have to be scared of feeling out of the loop with current events.
+Visit 91.5 FM & 102.5 FM on-air and online and see for yourself what we have to offer!

 For more on our BBC shows, international DJ line up and other shows, click here.